-Most of the bassinet in the market is designed by following the safety standards set by the Consumer Product Safety Commission (CPSC) [1] and Federal Register Gov [2] to provide a safe sleeping environment for newborns.
+Most of the bassinets in the market are designed to follow the safety standards set by the Consumer Product Safety Commission (CPSC) [1] and Federal Register Gov [2] to provide a safe sleeping environment for newborns.

 However, some brands even try to get a certificate from third parties.